Law 7: The Duration Of The Match

 - 14U 2 x 35’ = 70

-- “Additional Time” (also referred to as “Stoppage Time” on TV)—Note: this is usually not used in AYSO because we don’t add time in our regular season games for excessive delays, injuries, substitutions.
+- “ADDITIONAL TIME” (also referred to as “Stoppage Time” on TV)—Note: this is not often used in AYSO because we don’t add time in our regular season games for excessive delays, injuries, substitutions.
 In professional soccer if there is an injury, substitution or another cause for excessive delay in the game, the referee may add time (an “allowance for all time lost”) to the end of the half of play to make up for any excessive delays during that half.
 Again, we don’t do that in AYSO largely because of the fact that we have limited field space and times; time slots for each game are usually tightly squeezed into a rigid schedule.
 We (the referees!) need to get the games started and finished on time!
-As the CR, don’t add time even if there is a long delay due to an injury.
+As the Referee, don’t add time even if there is a long delay due to an injury.
 That’s just the way it goes, sorry kids (and coaches).

 - That means referees need to get to their games early enough to take care of all of their pre-match responsibilities!

 - That means referees need to keep on top of Coaches, so they have their teams ready to start on time!

 - “EXTENDED TIME”—this is a unique term used specifically when time at the end of a half of play (or the game) plus any Additional/Extra Time, runs out… but there was a Penalty Kick (!) that was awarded just before the end of that Regulation Time (plus Additional Time)… How dramatic!!!
 In this case we allow for the Extended Time needed to complete the PK!

 - So, the PK gets to be taken (including re-takes if necessary/appropriate) even if “regulation [+ additional time] is up!”